naeglinghaff/election-map/README.md

 # Election Map
-Interactive map of the 2016, United States Election
+Interactive map of the 2016, United States election

 ## What it does ##